NFL’s tampering investigation of Falcons ‘won’t conclude this week’

-The NFL’s review into tampering charges against the Falcons in the signing of quarterback Kirk Cousins is ongoing and a possible penalty won’t come before this week’s draft.
+FLOWERY BRANCH -- The NFL’s review into tampering charges against the Falcons in the signing of quarterback Kirk Cousins is ongoing, and a possible penalty won’t come before this week’s draft.

 The Eagles face a similar investigation in the signing of running back Saquon Barkley.